stanmots/RxDiffUtil/README.md

 ### Features

 * Provides Rx interface to `DiffUtil`
-* Automatically cancels all operations (unsubscribes all current subscribtions) when `Activity` has been destroyed and finished
+* Automatically cancels all operations (unsubscribes all current subscriptions) when `Activity` has been destroyed and finished
 * Subscriptions can be bound to both `android.app.Activity` and `android.support.v7.app.AppCompatActivity`
 * Automatically configures background threads
 * Automatically updates `RecyclerView.Adapter` on the main thread